 A: UHV recognizes that this is a stressful situation for many members of our community.
-For faculty and staff who are eligible for employee benefits, please contact .
-For students, please contact the Human Resources department.
+For faculty and staff who are eligible for employee benefits, please contact UHV Human Resources or the Employee Assistance Program at 1-800-346-3549.
+For students, please contact the UHV Counseling Center.

 Q: I’ve received emails related to COVID-19, and I am not sure if they are legitimate.
 What should I do?

 A: The Department of Homeland Security has issued an advisory warning of scams involving COVID-19, and the UH System Information Security Office is aware of phishing messages being received by faculty, staff and students.
 If you receive a suspicious phishing email to your UHV email account, notify firstname.lastname@example.org, and be aware of the following:

 - Cyber actors may send emails to trick victims into revealing sensitive information or donating to fraudulent charities or causes.